GabrielMastny/xpc-mw5-2023-malce-mastn/README.md

 ### Entity controllers
 * Endpoints for get, delete, put and update single element from the database
+    * Usage of repositories
 * Filter endpoint for each entity for filtering the elements from the database
+    * Usage of query objects

 ### Unit tests
 * Only local functionality